LibreHealthIO/lh-ehr/INSTALL.md

 ##   Setting Up Access Control

-Since LibreHealthEHR version `1.01`, phpGACL access controls are installed and configured automatically during LibreHealthEHR setup.
+phpGACL access controls are installed and configured automatically during LibreHealthEHR setup.
 It can be administered within LibreHealthEHR in the admin->acl menu.
 This is very powerful access control software.

 Learn more about phpGACL [here](http://phpgacl.sourceforge.net/), recommend reading the phpGACL manual, the `/libreehr/Documentation/README.phpgacl` file, and the online documentation at [LibreHealth](http://librehealth.io/) .
 Also recommend reading the comments in `/libreehr/library/acl.inc`.